QuantiusBenignus/voluble/README.md

 pkill --signal SIGINT "[a]play"
 ```

 (provided that we did not modify the voluble script to use something other than play or aplay).
-We cannot omit he quotes or we may kill a process named `display` for example.
+We cannot omit the quotes or we may kill a process named `display` for example.
 If we find yourselves too often a subject to this punitive action, creating an alias `oops='pkill --signal SIGINT "[a]play"'` in .[ba|z]shrc file will help.

 ### To-Do